espressomd/espresso/doc/sphinx/part.rst

 Getting the force on a constraint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:todo: `Is this implemented?.`

-constraint force
+:todo: `This feature is not yet implemented .`

-Returns the force acting on the th constraint.
+Returns the force acting on the a constraint.
 Note, however, that this
 are only forces due to interactions with particles, not with other
 constraints.
 Also, these forces still do not mean that the constraints
 move, they are just the negative of the sum of forces acting on all
 particles due to this constraint.
 Similarly, the total energy does not
-containt constraint-constraint contributions.
+contain constraint-constraint contributions.

 Getting the minimal distance to a constraint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-:todo: `Is this implemented?.`

-constraint mindist\_position
+:todo: `This feature is not yet implemented .`

 calculates the smallest distance to all non-penetrable constraints, that can be repulsive (wall, cylinder, sphere, rhomboid,